 Anyone who says Super Mario Run represents an admirable effort from Nintendo to reach a wider audience is either lying or not thinking.
 Super Mario Run can only be played on one’s phone with a sufficient Internet connection, a shortsighted requirement that betrays notions of reliability and accessibility.

 One might pardon this sin by claiming Super Mario Run is good, but that’s not true, either.
 Director Takashi Tezuka and producer Shigeru Miyamoto, two men whose fingerprints appear on many classics (including Super Mario Bros.
-3, the best Mario game of all time), have run out of ideas if judged by the eyes.
+3, the best Mario game of all time), have run out of ideas if judged by this game.
 The art direction in Super Mario Run is prefabricated; none of the level or enemy concepts stray enough from previous games to give this entry its own visual identity.
 This timid approach is exemplified by the embarrassing boss fights that imitate, rather than build upon, memorable scenes in Super Mario Bros. and Super Mario Bros.
 3.

 That Mario automatically runs across levels doesn’t make Tezuka and Miyamoto’s lazy oversight more tolerable in Super Mario Run.
 Although nabbing every special coin as Mario jogs along can be somewhat satisfying, the game drags compared to the pacing enabled by the run button in Super Mario Bros.
 It’s more than a bit odd that a 2016 game with “Run” in its title would feel slow compared to its 1980s counterparts, but this limitation also reflects how postmodern the video-game stratosphere has become: because fewer people care about historical precedent, fewer will know how running can and should operate in a given release.

 But it’s the jumping, not the running, that feels the strangest in Super Mario Run, despite its low difficulty.
 You have to hold your finger on the phone for Mario to perform a higher jump, and even though this action can be consistently accomplished, it seems as if Mario is barely able to cut through the air.
 I am often surprised Mario is able to do anything that my fingers tell him to because of a fundamental disconnection between me and the avatar.
 For example, you might tap twice expecting Mario to do two short jumps in a row, but if you’re not careful enough, you will perform a spin move during the initial jump.
 Or you might tap the screen with foresight so that Mario can smash a flying enemy, only to run into the bad guy’s face.
-Yes, this type of failure could occur in previous Mario games, but Super Mario Run makes success seem as arbitrary, as you can smash ground enemies with little precision.
+Yes, this type of failure could occur in previous Mario games, but Super Mario Run makes success seem as arbitrary as failure, as you can smash ground enemies with little precision.
 If you don’t want to know, or if you want to forget, how Mario can feel, sleepwalk with Tezuka and Miyamoto through Super Mario Run.

 The game community is working towards creating an environment that is open and respectful to everyone.
 However, rather than waiting for the fruits of diversity to sprout, we are breaking out the frozen dinners because we’re hungry now.
 The inclusivity rush has presented us with an interesting problem: where do we draw the line between our values and our inclusivity?